AdobeDocs/experience-platform.en/help/query-service/advanced-statistics/models.md

 ---
 title: Models
-description: Learn how to create, train, and manage machine learning models using SQL, including key processes like model versioning, evaluation, and prediction, to derive actionable insights from your data.
+description: Model lifecycle management with the Data Distiller SQL extension.
+Learn how to create, train, and manage advanced statistical models using SQL, including key processes such as model versioning, evaluation, and prediction, to derive actionable insights from your data.
 role: Developer
 ---
 # Models